-Duties depend on where you work but on the whole exhibition officers are responsible for planning, organising, developing, marketing, administering, producing, sourcing and maintaining permanent or travelling exhibitions for museums and galleries.
+On the whole, exhibition officers are responsible for planning, organising, developing, marketing, administering, producing, sourcing and maintaining permanent or travelling exhibitions for museums and galleries.

-This area of work is open to all graduates with a good undergraduate qualification, but you may be at an advantage if you have a relevant degree such as archaeology, archive and museum studies, art conservation, history or education.
-A pre-entry postgraduate qualification, such as an MA/Diploma in Museum Studies is highly desirable.
+The work is open to all graduates with a good undergraduate qualification, but you may be at an advantage if you have a relevant degree such as archaeology, archive and museum studies, art conservation, history or education.
+A pre-entry postgraduate qualification, such as an MA or Diploma in Museum Studies, is highly desirable.

 Work experience is essential.
-You will also need a genuine interest in artefacts, art or other cultural material, practical skills in setting up exhibitions and excellent organisational, time and project management skills.
+You'll also need a genuine interest in artefacts, art or other cultural material, practical skills in setting up exhibitions and excellent organisational, time and project management skills.

 Salaries range from £19,000 to £25,000.